Kostas Georgakis: Reaction of the junta

-On 22 September 1970 Melina Merkouri led a demonstration of hundreds of flag and banner-waving Italian and Greek anti-junta resistance members during the funeral procession of Georgakis in Italy.
-Merkouri was holding a bouquet of flowers for the dead hero.
-According to press reports Greek secret service agents were sent from Greece for the occasion.
-The number of people at the funeral was estimated at 1,500.
-In another diplomatic letter it is mentioned that Stathis Panagoulis, brother of Alexandros Panagoulis was scheduled to give the funeral address but did not attend.
+On 22 September 1970, Melina Merkouri led a demonstration of hundreds of flag and banner-waving Italian and Greek anti-junta resistance members during the funeral procession of Georgakis in Italy.
+Merkouri was holding a bouquet of flowers for the dead student.
+According to press reports, Greek secret service agents were sent from Greece for the occasion.
+The number of people at the funeral was estimated at 1500.
+In another diplomatic letter, it is mentioned that Stathis Panagoulis, brother of Alexandros Panagoulis, was scheduled to give the funeral address but did not attend.

-According to diplomatic message ΑΠ 432, dated 23 September 1970 (ΑΠ 432, 23 Σεπτεμβρίου 1970) from the Greek Embassy in Rome, then ambassador A. Poumpouras transmitted to the junta that hundreds of workers and anti-junta resistance members accompanied Georgakis's body from the hospital to the mausoleum in Genoa where he was temporarily interred.
+According to diplomatic message ΑΠ 432, dated 23 September 1970 (ΑΠ 432, 23 Σεπτεμβρίου 1970), from the Greek Embassy in Rome, then-ambassador A. Poumpouras informed the junta that hundreds of workers and anti-junta resistance members accompanied Georgakis's body from the hospital to the mausoleum in Genoa where he was temporarily interred.
 In the afternoon of the same day a demonstration of about a thousand was held which was organised by leftist parties shouting "anti-Hellenic" and anti-American slogans according to the ambassador.
 In the press conference which followed the demonstrations Melina Merkouri was scheduled to talk but instead Ioannis Leloudas from Paris and Chistos Stremmenos attended, the latter bearing a message from Andreas Papandreou.
 According to the ambassador's message Italian police took security precautions around the Greek consulate at the time, at the request of the Greek Embassy in Rome.

 Another consular letter by consul N. Fotilas (ΑΠ 2 14 January 1971, ΑΠ 2, 14 Ιανουαρίου 1971) mentioned that on 13 January 1971 the remains of Georgakis were transferred to the ship Astypalaia owned by Vernikos-Eugenides under the Greek flag.
 The ship was scheduled to leave for Piraeus on 17 January carrying the remains of Georgakis to Greece.
 With this a series of obstacles, mishaps, adventures and misadventures involving the return of the remains came to an end.

 On 18 January 1971, a secret operation was undertaken by the junta to finally bury Georgakis's remains in the municipal cemetery of Corfu city.
 A single police cruiser accompanied the Georgakis family, who were transported to the cemetery by taxi.